ManojGowda27/MissionWired_take-home_DE/Readme.md

    - cons_email.csv - https://als-hiring.s3.amazonaws.com/fake_data/2020-07-01_17%3A11%3A00/cons_email.csv
    - cons_email_chapter_subscription.csv - https://als-hiring.s3.amazonaws.com/fake_data/2020-07-01_17%3A11%3A00/cons_email_chapter_subscription.csv

    Place these files in the appropriate folder or path where the script can access them.
+Download the files from the link specified next to the dataset.

    ### **Disclaimer**